-- 8.10 A hamlet residential area should provide: - a. street-oriented residential design; - b. a variety of lot widths and home sizes; - c. parks and pedestrian connections to adjacent areas; - d. sidewalks on at least one side of the roadway; - e. vehicular connections to other neighbourhoods within the hamlet; - f. an open space, pathways and trails network to provide alternative methods of pedestrian movement; and - f. dark sky friendly street lighting.
+- 8.6 A hamlet residential area should provide: - a. street-oriented residential design; - b. a variety of lot widths and home sizes; - c. parks and pedestrian connections to adjacent areas; - d. sidewalks on at least one side of the roadway; - e. vehicular connections to other neighbourhoods within the hamlet; and - f. dark sky friendly street lighting.